JamesGordonGraham/TeleScroll/replit.md

   * Improved scroll timing and reduced jerkiness with consistent delta time calculations
 - July 11, 2025.
 Final teleprompter refinements:
   * Removed settings button from both main page and teleprompter controls to eliminate conflicts
-  * Updated speed range from 0.1x-3.0x to 0.5x-5.0x in all controls and keyboard shortcuts
+  * Reverted speed range to 0.1x-3.0x for better responsiveness and control
-  * Implemented 8-layer interpolation system for maximum ultra-smooth scrolling
+  * Implemented 8-layer interpolation system for ultra-smooth scrolling
   * Real-time speed updates with instant response (no delays)
   * Optimized animation loop with delta time capping for stability
-  * Enhanced responsiveness with progressive smoothing factors (0.15-0.50)
+  * Enhanced responsiveness with faster smoothing factors (0.25-0.60)
+  * Increased base pixels per second (50) for more noticeable speed changes
   * Streamlined floating control panel with essential controls only
-  * Fixed all speed controls to enforce new 0.5x-5.0x range limits
+  * Fixed all speed controls to enforce 0.1x-3.0x range limits
 ```

 ## User Preferences